Coronavirus digest: Southeast China cases soar amid Delta outbreak | DW | 14.09.2021

 With the latest batch, Japan's total donations to Taiwan reach 3.9 million doses.

-The Australian Capital Territory, home to Canberra, will remain in lockdown for another four weeks, making it the third extension of restrictions in place.
+The Australian Capital Territory, home to Canberra, will remain in lockdown for another four weeks.

 The ACT first went into lockdown for a seven-day period last month after it recorded its first COVID-19 case in the community since July 2020.